-Snowblades by Snowfeet* are made in the length of 26 in / 65 cm.
+Skiboards by Snowfeet* are made in the length of 26 in / 65 cm.
 However, we kind of felt that one length version is not enough.
-Therefore, it will be no surprise that we have introduced another version of Snowblades that are a bit longer than the original ones, and therefore are providing the perfect middle course between traditional skis and mini skis.
+Therefore, it will be no surprise that we have introduced another version of Skiboards that are a bit longer than the original ones, and therefore are providing the perfect middle course between traditional skis and mini skis.

-The longer version of Snowblades is available in the length of 35.5 in / 90 cm with ski boots bindings and in four color variants.
+The longer versions of Skiboards is available in the length of 35.5 in / 90 cm, 39 in / 99 cm, and 47 in / 120 cm with ski boots bindings and in four color variants.

 What are Skiskates?